xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
-    -- eng(steve) Add keybindings "F" for Off and "a" for fan effects -- enh(steve) Update Readme for Windows builds 4.2.1  Aug 14, 2015
+    -- enh(dkulp) OSX - Disable AppNap and Timer Colescing when Output To Lights is on -- eng(steve) Add keybindings "F" for Off and "a" for fan effects -- enh(steve) Update Readme for Windows builds 4.2.1  Aug 14, 2015